RSEjas140/AISSday2/_episodes/12-pandas-key-concepts.md

 import pandas as pd
 ```

-This gives us access to all the useful code in the `pandas` library.
-That's about 1500 files and 400,000 lines of Python, plus some high-performance bits written in Cython and C - so we just saved ourselves a lot of work.

 ## Data types in `pandas`

-On top of all the usual Python object types (like `str`, `int` and `float`), `pandas` has two main types of its own: `Series` and `DataFrame`.
+On top of all the usual Python object types, `pandas` has two main types of its own: `Series` and `DataFrame`.
 These are both containers for labelled data.

 A `Series` is a 1-dimensional container, similar to a list, with some extra functionality.
 A `DataFrame` is essentially a collection of `Series`.
 You can think of a `DataFrame` as a table (like in Microsoft Excel or a SQL database), with `Series` for columns.